suntorytime/phase-2-part-B/part-3/README.md

 0. `$ bundle`
 0. `$ bundle exec rake db:create`

-### Release 0: Add Model and Migration
+### Release 0: Add User Model and Migration
-Create both an empty `User` model and a migration to create the corresponding users table.
-You will need to add authentication for users later, what columns will you need to support this feature?
-If you are not sure, take a look at the validation section and corresponding tests.
+Create both an empty `User` model and a migration to create the corresponding `users` table.
+Our `users` table will only need to store data related to authentication: a username and password.

+After the model and migration have been written, run the migrations by running the following commands.

 0. `$ bundle exec rake db:migrate`
 0. `$ bundle exec rake db:migrate RACK_ENV=test`

 ### Release 1: User Authentication
 We'll begin building the interface for our application by creating views around user sign up, sign in, and sign out.